iamsitting/CycleXPro_v2/README.md

 ### MetricsActivity.java

 This activity is where most of the magic happens.
 This activity displays data as it is streamed.

+### ERPSActivity.java

+This activity is created when ERPS is activated from the MCU.
+At the end of timer, an SMS is sent.

 ## License